© All Rights Reserved clara001

 See also: International Telephone Calls

-Public phones are readily available and are either coin operated or require phone cards.
-Phone cards can be purchased at the usual outlets like kiosks and post offices.
-Phone cards to calll internationally are available as well, for example T-Com, EZ Phone and Bellafone.
+Public phones are readily available in bigger cities and are coin operated or require T-Com phone cards.
+Phone cards can be purchased at the usual outlets; kiosks, post offices and petrol stations among others.

 Except where otherwise noted, content of this article is licensed under a Creative Commons Attribution-ShareAlike 3.0 License